-Using filters in your automated campaigns
+Using filters in your automation maps

 - Choose from these filter elements: Go To, Condition, End, Fork, Split, Wait.
 Goals are also filters, but they warrant their own article here.

-Below are just some of many usecases for filter elements:
+Below are just some of many use cases for filter elements: